The fall 2022 nursing application process has closed for the 2022-23 school year.

 A registered nurse is known as a RN.
 To become registered, you first obtain a nursing degree then pass a national licensing exam after you graduate.
 Both associate degrees (ADN) and bachelor degrees (BSN) graduate as entry-level practitioners and earn the same RN designation.

-The application period is open annually on January 1.
-It closes when seats for the program are filled.
-Deadline is March 31.
 You will need to submit a completed admission packet in order to be selected for the program.
 Admission packet information can be found on the nursing webpage.
 If you are uncertain when to apply, contact a Pre-Nursing Advisor.

 The TEAS exam is part of the admission requirement for the nursing program.